 About Te Araroa Trail

 Te Araroa is a 3000km (1,864 miles) route running the length of New Zealand (both islands), from Cape Reinga to Bluff.
-The route is usually walked north to south.
-However, I’m considering walking it south to north, taking in the rougher South Island first.
-Starting in the south also means I can start later in the season than you would if walking north to south, probably December 2021/22.
+The route is usually walked north to south, staring around November time.
+It can also be walked south to north, taking in the rougher South Island first.
+Starting in the south means you start later in the season, probably December.

 Surprisingly, Te Araroa is not a continuous path.
-Sometimes the path is overgrown, re-routed for logging or forestry work, or follows a river.
-There are also a number of places where the route just stops and you have to find transport to get around an obstacle, often meaning getting a boat or hiking around to start the trail again the other side.
+There is a lot of road walking, sometimes the path is overgrown and can be re-routed for logging or forestry work and occasionally uses rivers.
+There are also a number of places where the route just stops and you have to get around an obstacle, often meaning getting a lift, use a boat or hike around to start the trail again the other side.

 There are several considerations when choosing to walk Te Araroa Trail.
 Obviously being on the other side of the world, I’ll miss the UK winter, and go from summer to summer.
 Great.
 But New Zealand is an expensive and time-consuming place to get to.
 In addition, both the start and finish points of Te Araroa are very remote.
 New Zealand weather is also very unpredictable; 4 seasons in one day is not just possible, it’s highly likely.
 But then we are used to that in the UK.

 Perhaps the biggest challenge to walking Te Araroa is the time it will take me to complete.
-Most people complete the full route in 4-6 months, which is a considerable amount of time away from both work and family.
+Most people complete the full route in 4-6 months.
+I will allow 6 months, so I can take it easy and make the most of the walk to see as much of New Zealand as possible.

 Follow my progress

-If you can help me in any way please message me.
-I have done a number of long distance walks before, so I’m not too worried about being self-reliant for 4 to 6 months, but they have all been in the UK.
-So any help with the best start time and any differences I’ll come across hiking in New Zealand rather than the UK, will be much appreciated.
+If you can help me in any way please message me or donate by Buying me a coffee.
+I have done a number of long distance walks before, so I’m not worried about being self-reliant for 6 months, but my walks have all been in the UK.
+So any help with the best start time and any differences or issues I’ll come across hiking in New Zealand rather than the UK, will be much appreciated.

 Preliminary Gear List